-Our ancient ancestors have been using and refining natural acne remedies for millennia, maybe even trillenia.
+Our ancient ancestors have been using and refining natural remedies for acne for millennia, maybe even trillenia.
 Just like us, they knew that acne on the face — or anywhere else on the body — was a bad and unsightly thing.
 They teased each other; sometimes they clubbed each other to death.

 But through all their experimentation, all their trial and error, they came up with some ingenious cures for acne, many of which have since been lost or ignored by modern medicine…

-Natural Acne Cures from the Old Times
+Natural Remedies for Acne: Cures from the Old Times

 Licorice root — The Ancient Greeks, Egyptians and Chinese used licorice roots to whip their slaves and their women.
 They soon noticed that these lashes left hardly any marks on the skin, from which they deduced the natural anti-inflammatory agents of the licorice root itself.
 They then began to use the root extract to soothe acne.
 And it worked.

 Olive leaf extract — The Ancient Greeks crushed olive leaves under the hooves of sacred bulls to extract olive leaf juice.
 Male philosophers, warriors and politicians drank the extract or applied it directly to their faces, backs, or buttocks.
 By killing toxins and molds, the olive leaf extract helped keep Greek skin clear, bright and blemish free.
 According to historian Lucy Bien, “The prettiness of young Greek males directly resulted in the widespread gayness of Ancient Greek society, simply because these radiant young men were more attractive than most of the women.”